Elizabeth, New Jersey

-Elizabeth is a city and the county seat of Union County, in the U.S. state of New Jersey.
-As of the 2020 U.S. census, the city had a total population of 137,298, making it New Jersey's fourth-most-populous city, after neighboring Newark, Jersey City, and Paterson.
-The 2020 population was an increase of 12,329 (9.9%) from the 124,969 counted in the 2010 census.
-The Census Bureau's Population Estimates Program calculated that the city's population was 135,407 in 2021, ranking the city the 207th-most-populous in the country.
+Elizabeth is a city in and the county seat of Union County, in the U.S. state of New Jersey.
+As of the 2020 United States census, the city retained its ranking as the state's fourth-most-populous city behind neighboring Newark, Jersey City and Paterson, with a population of 137,298, an increase of 12,329 (+9.9%) from the 2010 census count of 124,969, which in turn reflected an increase of 4,401 (3.7%) from the 120,568 counted in the 2000 census.

+The Population Estimates Program calculated a population of 140,413 for 2024, making it the 201st-most populous city in the nation and the fifth-most populous municipality of any type in the state, falling behind Lakewood Township.

 History

 Elizabeth, originally called "Elizabethtown" and part of the Elizabethtown Tract, was founded in 1664 by English settlers.
 The town was not named for Queen Elizabeth I as many people may assume, but rather for Elizabeth, wife of Sir George Carteret, one of the two original Proprietors of the colony of New Jersey.
 She was the daughter of Philippe de Carteret II, 3rd Seigneur de Sark and Anne Dowse.
 The town served as the first capital of New Jersey.

 During the American Revolutionary War, Elizabethtown was continually attacked by British forces based on Manhattan and Staten Island, culminating in the Battle of Springfield which decisively defeated British attempts to gain New Jersey.
 After independence, it was from Elizabethtown that George Washington embarked by boat to Manhattan for his 1789 inauguration.
 There are numerous memorials and monuments of the American Revolution in Elizabeth.

 On March 13, 1855, the City of Elizabeth was created by an act of the New Jersey Legislature, combining and replacing both Elizabeth Borough (which dated back to 1740) and Elizabeth Township (which had been formed in 1693), subject to the results of a referendum held on March 27, 1855.
 On March 19, 1857, the city became part of the newly created Union County.
 Portions of the city were taken to form Linden Township on March 4, 1861.